-Whatever kind of food you choose for your new puppy, there are still certain guidelines that you need to follow.
-Just as with young human children, puppies need special nutrients and vitamins to help them grow into healthy dogs.
+Whatever kind of food you choose for your new puppy, there are still specific guidelines that you need to follow.
+Like young human children, puppies need particular nutrients and vitamins to help them grow into healthy dogs.

 Young dogs need more nutrients than older dogs do.
 Fatty acids like DHA (docosahexaenoic acid), which are found in fish oil, help improve learning and memory in young dogs.
-A healthy mind will be very important when training your puppy!
+A healthy mind will be critical when training your puppy!

 Puppies also need higher levels of proteins, fats, calcium, and phosphorus than older dogs.
 If you stick to a “puppy” formulated food, you’re sure to get higher levels of what your puppy needs to eat.

 How much you should feed a Puppy by weight